sa-concept-refactoring/doc/main.typ

            ^
     ```,
     [
-      *Type Paramter* \
+      *Type Parameter* \
       Will be replaced with ```cpp std::integral auto```.
     ],
   ),
   caption: "Elements captured for the second refactoring",
 )

-// Note @vina: "Function Prerequisit" instead of Considerations?
+// Note @vina: "Function Prerequisite" instead of Considerations?
 The text from the first refactoring can be copied, but this would not be really nice to read
 // === Considerations
-=== Function Prerequisit
+=== Function Prerequisite

 To replace the template type parameter within a template or concept the code needs to be checked if a replacement is possible.